Stability shoes. Neutral runner. Insoles. Barefoot. Minimalist. Maximum cushion. I just want happy feet! How do I make that happen??

 You can use insoles in a variety of ways.
 You can run in them or use them for walking activities only.
 Or you can rejuvenate a retired pair of running shoes so you can keep wearing them for “every day” activities.

 If you’re seeking help for a biomechanical issue or are suffering some type of injury, it’s best to head to a podiatrist to get fitted for a custom orthotic.
+You can buy various orthotic friendly shoes online if needed.
 If you’re just looking for a little additional support or to change the way a pair of shoes feel, you might want to consider an insole you can buy at the running store.

 To properly adjust to your new insoles, slowly introduce the insole to your running program.
 This means a few minutes at a time for each run, slowly building your way up to wearing them for the duration.
 Think 5 minutes the first week, 8 minutes the following week, 10 minutes – and so on and so forth.